YK-Unit/Xcodeprojfiler/README.md

 For example, Xcodeprojfiler can scan the current xcode project dir and find out the files which are not included in xcworkspace.

+## Feature
+- Support to show and delete(if you choose) the files which are not included in xcworkspace
+- Support to show and delete(if you choose) the code files(`C/C++/Objective-C/Objective-C++/Swift/xib/storyboard`) which are not included in xcworkspace
+- Support to tell xcodeprojfiler to ignore  the files which you want with customized regex

 ## Install & Update